Watching the Football in Lecce

 Ticket Price (2021/22):

 Tribuna Centrale is the poshest part of the stadium and the only bit with a roof.
 The centre part of the upper stand is where the VIP’s sit (basically the club president and board) and the media.
 If you really can’t handle slumming it with us riff raff you can also get a seat in the Poltronissime if you like.
 These are the seats next to the VIPs & media (in the middle part of the upper stand) and you’ll have to part with 55€ for the privilege (which is a hefty sum in Salento, but probably next to nothing for supporters of London premier league clubs).
-The lower tier of Tribuna Centrale is not a bad spot (and not too expensive), and it’s behind the dug outs so you get a good view of the players and coaches, and it’s obviously central (rather than behind a goal) so you have a more balanced view of play.
+The lower tier of Tribuna Centrale is not a bad spot (and not too expensive), and it’s behind the dug outs so you get a good view of the players and coaches, and it’s obviously central (rather than behind a goal) so you have a more balanced view of play, though it can be hard to see if you’re in the highest 4/5 rows of the inferiore (particularly on the corner bits) as the concrete pillars can block your view.